Lajule/challenge-days/README.md

 ## Running locally

-To run the application locally, you have to create a `.env` file, use the following command to create the file:
+To run the application locally, you have to create a `.env` file using the following command:

 ```sh
 cp .env.exemple .env